-- We would consider any exclusive territory clause or other territorial restriction limiting a PSP's ability to freely operate as an acquirer, issuer, or both, within the EEA to be a breach of this provision.
-We note that the term 'territorial restrictions' is not defined in the IFR but consider that it may include technical or operational requirements that have this effect. - 5.3 While we will not set out an exhaustive list of actions that would be considered to breach this provision, examples include requirements that mean an issuer or acquirer: - may operate in only one Member State - may not operate in one or more Member States - is restricted from beginning issuing or acquiring activity in a Member State - We would also consider any requirement to obtain a country-specific license or authorisation to operate on a cross-border basis to be a breach of this provision.
-In essence, there may only be a single license for all countries in the EEA. - 5.5 This provision will apply to three-party schemes operating with licensees (or issuing cards with a cobranding partner or through an agent) and four-party schemes.
-For the avoidance of doubt, the PSR will be responsible for monitoring infringements of the licensing provision in the UK; infringements in other Member States will be investigated by the competent authorities of those Member States.
+- 5.2 We will consider any exclusive territory clause or other territorial restriction limiting a PSP's ability to operate freely as an acquirer, issuer, or both, within the EEA to be a breach of this provision.
+We note that the term 'territorial restrictions' is not defined in the IFR but consider that it may include technical or operational requirements that have this effect. - The following is not an exhaustive list, but actions that would be considered to breach this provision include requirements that mean an issuer or acquirer: - may operate in only one Member State - may not operate in one or more Member States - is restricted from beginning issuing or acquiring activity in a Member State - 5.4 We would also consider any requirement to obtain a country-specific licence or authorisation to operate on a cross-border basis to be a breach of this provision.
+In essence, there may only be a single licence for all countries in the EEA. - This provision applies to three-party schemes operating with licensees (or issuing cards with a cobranding partner or through an agent) and four-party schemes.
+Potential infringements of the licensing provision in the UK are within the remit of the PSR; potential infringements in other Member States will be within the remit of the competent authorities of those Member States.